Adanna Steinacker: Work

 In October 2017, Steinacker founded and became the CEO of Medics Abroad, an international organisation providing logistics for clinical placements in Africa to medics around the world.
 Medics Abroad offered on-site rotations in Kenya, Ghana, Rwanda and South Africa, with plans to expand across the entire continent.
 In 2020, Medics Abroad was affected by the pandemic, just a year after transitioning fully from clinical practice to entrepreneurship.

 Steinacker is a Digital influencer.
 She first gained international notability when a 15-second Instagram video of herself and her husband, dancing to Afrobeats music in their kitchen, went viral in 2014.
 In 2018, Steinacker and her husband were featured in the BBC Newsbeat documentary YouTube Couples: How to stay in love.
+She is the Co-Founder and content creator of Adanna David Digital Ltd., a digital consultancy.
+Through this company, she manages her social media platforms, which boast over half a million followers, and provides consulting services to brands on influencer marketing.
+Her client list includes prominent names such as L’Oréal, Dubai Tourism, KLM, Disney, and eBay.

 She has been featured as the keynote speaker at various international conferences, including the World Economic Forum (WEF)'s Annual Meeting, United Nations Climate Change conference, and the Goalkeepers Initiative by the Bill & Melinda Gates Foundation, focusing on women's empowerment, particularly around health, sustainability, equality, and SDG 3.